zhrsh/pixdiff/README.md

 pixdiff example1.png example2.png
 ```

-The script will output `example1_diff.png`, which is `example1.png` overlayed by the differences found in `example2.png` (the highlights on the leaves and trunk):
+The script will output `example1_diff.png`, which looks like this:

 <p float="left">
   <img src="readme_images/example_default.png" width="256">
 </p>

+This is just `example1.png` overlayed by the differences found in `example2.png` (the highlights on the leaves and trunk).
 By default, the mask overlay is the color red  with an alpha value of 128.
 This can be modified using optional arguments.

 ## Optional Arguments